Richard Zeits Positions For 2017, Part 2: Oil M&A Likely To Accelerate As Oil Recovers

 JL: How different is your approach to analyzing M&A transactions in Oilfield Services?

-RZ: The Oilfield Service space is significantly more concentrated, as compared to the highly fragmented E&P sector.
+RZ: The Oilfield Service space is significantly more concentrated as compared to the highly fragmented E&P sector.
 Technology, innovation, regional presence and customer relationships play a big role in this business.
 So the M&A analysis is a lot more strategic in nature and has to be applied to each specific business segment.
 Antitrust considerations are often important.

 In the last two years, we have seen several spectacular transactions in the Oilfield Service space, including the acquisition by Schlumberger (NYSE:SLB) of Cameron (NYSE:CAM), the (predictably unsuccessful) attempt by Halliburton (NYSE:HAL) to acquire Baker Hughes (NYSE:BHI), the (likely successful) acquisition of Baker Hughes by GE (NYSE:GE), and the controversial acquisition by Patterson-UTI (NASDAQ:PTEN) of Seventy Seven Energy (NYSEMKT:SSE), just to name a few.
 Zeits Energy Analytics has posted extensively on many of these situations on Seeking Alpha.